-Pinellas Technical College students at both campuses are expected to be active members in SkillsUSA, a career technical student organization (CTSO).
+Pinellas Technical College students are encouraged to be active members in SkillsUSA, a career technical student organization (CTSO).
 SkillsUSA encourages community service and professional development of leadership and technical skills.
 Skill and leadership contests are held annually beginning at the local level and continuing through international competition for selected events.
 Other CTSO organizations are available for student participation in addition to SkillsUSA.

 Pinellas Technical College alumni are in demand in the local job market.
-Business and industry continue to request Pinellas Technical College graduates because of their quality technical skills.
-The PTC Alumni Association mission statement is to actively recruit prospective and former students, to promote academic scholarship and workplace readiness, to improve student retention through mentorship, and to facilitate social and professional networking that fosters life-long engagement in campus initiatives.
+Business and industry continueto request Pinellas Technical College graduates because of their quality technical skills.

 Pinellas Technical College offers numerous technical programs and short-term training.
 Evaluating the needs of industry is a continuous process, and programs are established to satisfy industry's training requirements.
-The college campuses are public, co-educational and equal opportunity facilities legally authorized by the School Board of Pinellas County and the Florida State Department of Education to provide occupational education beyond high school.
+The college campuses are public, co-educational, and equal opportunity facilities legally authorized by the School Board of Pinellas County and the Florida State Department of Education to provide occupational education beyond high school.
 Pinellas Technical College is committed to providing quality educational opportunities that meet the changing labor force needs of business and industry.